-This is the Non-Technical Summary (NTS) report of the Strategic Environmental Assessment (SEA) Environmental Report for the Regional Water Resources Plan for the South East (RWRP-SE).
+This is the Non-Technical Summary (NTS) report of the Strategic Environmental Assessment (SEA) Environmental Report for the Regional Water Resources Plan for the North West (RWRP-NW).
 The report has been prepared having regard to the SEA Directive (2001/42/EC) and its provisions that are transposed into Irish law by European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (S.I.
 No. 435 of 2004 as amended in 2011).
-The updated SEA Environmental Report, together with its appendices, this NTS and the supporting information from the appropriate assessment (documented in the Natura Impact Statement) and the Appropriate Assessment Determination are published alongside the adopted Regional Plan following the public consultation period and consideration of responses.
+The SEA Environmental Report, together with its appendices, this NTS and the supporting information from the appropriate assessment (documented in the Natura Impact Statement) are published alongside the Regional Plan and notice given in accordance with Article 16 of the SEA Regulations.